xKrystalx/LostArk-PartyBot/README.md

 # LostArk-PartyBot
-Discord bot written with discord.js - party creation for the game Lost Ark
+Discord bot written with discord.js - party creation for the game Lost Ark.
+Bot also uses Docker and Github Actions to automate builds.

 A Discord bot written in JavaScript with discord.js library aiming to assist with organizing parties for various game sessions in a popular video game “Lost Ark”.
 Most notable features include: